Kamakura shogunate: The Hōjō Regency

 Yoritomo unexpectedly died in an accident in 1199, leaving the Minamoto clan weakened.
 Hōjō Tokimasa, the father of Yoritomo's widow, Hōjō Masako, and former guardian and protector of Yoritomo, claimed the title of regent (shikken) to Yoritomo's son Minamoto no Yoriie, eventually making that claim hereditary to the Hōjō clan.
 At the same time, Hōjō Masako maneuvered herself into such a powerful, albeit informal, position that people began calling her the "nun shogun" in the place of her son Yoriie.
 As Minamoto no Yoriie grew older, however, he attempted to exert real power, resulting in a power struggle with the Hōjō clan of his own mother.
 These conflicts caused considerable tensions within the shogunate.
-In 1201, the Jo clan unsuccessfully attempted to overthrow the Minamoto clan in the Kennin Rebellion.
+In 1201, the Hōjō clan unsuccessfully attempted to overthrow the Minamoto clan in the Kennin Rebellion.
 Eventually, Tokimasa deposed Yoriie, backed up his younger brother, Minamoto no Sanetomo, as a new shōgun, and assumed the post of shikken.
 Sanetomo was only twelve at this point, and accordingly power factually rested with his mother Hōjō Masako.
 The Minamoto remained the titular shōguns, with the Hōjō holding the real power.
 In 1204, loyalists of Yoriie attempted an uprising to topple the Hōjō domination, but the latter defeated the rebels and assassinated Yoriie.